 Understand legal rent increases in Ontario.
 Annual guidelines, notice requirements, and when increases are illegal.
 Information for tenants and landlords.

-For rent-controlled units, landlords can only increase rent by the annual guideline (2.5% in 2024) once per year with 90 days written notice.
+For rent-controlled units, landlords can only increase rent by the annual guideline (2.1% in 2026, down from 2.5% in 2024 and 2025) once per year with 90 days written notice.
 Units first occupied after November 15, 2018 are exempt from rent control and have no limit.

 A rent increase is illegal if: it exceeds the guideline without AGI approval, occurs less than 12 months after the last increase, proper 90-day notice wasn't given, the notice doesn't use the proper N1 form, or it's applied to a new tenant (rent can't increase between tenancies for controlled units).